Sign up to our mailing list

 (b) a series of distinct goods or services that are substantially the same and that have the same pattern of transfer to the customer.”
 [Para 23.17 FRS 102]

 The new standard provides further guidance on accounting for additional warranties, non-refundable up-front fees, and revised ‘principal v agent’ considerations.
-The last point here will require some attention by companies where they involve another party in providing goods or services to a customer as the focus of whether the company is the principal or an agent will shift from considering risks and rewards of the transaction, to considering who controls the specified good or service before that good or service is transferred to the customer.
+The last point here requires attention by companies where they involve another party in providing goods or services to a customer, as the focus of whether the company is the principal or an agent will shift from considering risks and rewards of the transaction to considering who controls the specified good or service before that good or service is transferred to the customer.
 There is guidance in the standard to help.

 The transaction price is the amount of consideration to which the entity expects to be entitled in exchange for transferring goods or services promised to a customer, excluding amounts such as VAT.